-(h) Notices final
+(i) Notices final

-Upon the expiry of any notice as is referred to in Condition 8(b), 8(c) or 8(d), the Issuer shall be bound (subject in all circumstances only to Condition 8(f)) to redeem the Notes to which the notice refers in accordance with the terms of such paragraph.
+Upon the expiry of any notice as is referred to in Condition 8(b), 8(c), 8(d) or 8(e), the Issuer shall be bound (subject in all circumstances only to Condition 8(g)) to redeem, substitute or vary (as applicable) the Notes to which the notice refers in accordance with the terms of such paragraph.

-(i) Trustee not obliged to monitor
+(j) Trustee not obliged to monitor

-The Trustee shall not be under any duty to investigate whether any condition to redemption under this Condition 8 has occurred and (i) shall not be responsible to Noteholders for any loss arising from any failure by it to do so and (ii) shall be entitled to assume, unless it has actual knowledge to the contrary, that no such condition to redemption has occurred and that all Supervisory Permissions and/or Regulatory Preconditions have been satisfied.
+The Trustee shall not be under any duty to investigate whether any condition to redemption, substitution or variation (as applicable) under this Condition 8 has occurred and (i) shall not be responsible to Holders for any loss arising from any failure by it to do so and (ii) shall be entitled to assume, unless it has actual knowledge to the contrary, that no such condition to redemption, substitution or variation (as applicable) has occurred and that all Supervisory Permissions and/or Regulatory Preconditions have been satisfied.
 The Trustee shall rely without further investigation and without liability as aforesaid on any certificate delivered to it in connection with this Condition 8.